md-zaman/kubernetes/Notes.md

     d. white listing/ black listing
     e. firewall

-3. Kubernetes is instlled as a cluster
+3. Kubernetes is installed as a cluster

+4. Problems with Docker:
+    a.
+Single Host - Because there only one host the containers inside it is getting impacted because of that and one of the containers in getting killed.
+    b.
+Auto healing
+    c.

 4. Docker has one more problem, it has a single host, so if there is a shortage of memory one container is killed by another container.
 This is not the case with k8s. k8s has multi nodes and if a container is killed by another container k8s will put that container is a different node.

 5. K8s can put a faulty pod/application in a different node.